section-engineering-education/engineering-education/articles/automation-testing-in-selenium/index.md

 published: true
 url: /engineering-education/automation-testing-in-selenium/
 title: An Overview on Automation Testing with Selenium
-description: This article will provide an overview on Automation Testing using Selenium.
-We will go over the components of Selenium and what they are used for.
+description: This article will be an overview on automation testing using Selenium.
+We will go over the components of Selenium by highlighting the main types of testing done by Selenium and what they are used for.
 author: onesmus-mbaabu
 date: 2020-12-28T00:00:00-15:00
 topics: []